-Martin Buber 228 (Trial Proof) by Andy Warhol
+Martin Buber by Andy Warhol

-The Martin Buber 228 screenprint out of the frame
+Martin Buber outside of a frame

 Warhol's signature on the martin buber 228 screenprint